axlan/robopenguins-blog/_posts/2022-12-19-server-side-site-analytics.md

 # AWS CloudFront Analytics

 So it turns out CloudFront has built in analytics.
-These are accessible from the AWS web console.
+These are accessible from the AWS web console:

 [<img class="center" src="{{ site.image_host }}/2022/analytics/cloudfront_viewers_thumb.webp">]({{ site.image_host }}/2022/analytics/cloudfront_viewers.png)

 There are a couple of problems though:

- * They can go back a max of 60 days.
+ * They go back a max of 60 days.
  * They only track raw requests and not "unique visitors".
  * There's no API for downloading the data periodically to archive it.

 These aren't huge problems, and would pretty much get me what I wanted.
-However, I found that turning on logging gives me enough data to roughly replicate most of the additional Google Analytics features.
+However, I decided to go the extra mile and use the request logging instead.
+This gives me enough data to roughly replicate most of the additional Google Analytics features.

 # Limitations and Challenges in Rolling my Own Server Side Analytics